googleapis/google-cloudevents-java/protoc-gen-java-snowpea/README.md

 * The test read in test data from the `google-cloudevents` repo
     * Set path via `$TEST_DATA_PATH` (Default: `../../google-cloudevents/testdata/`)

+* Tests include a strict, `JsonFormat.parser().merge(json, builder);` and loose, `JsonFormat.parser().ignoringUnknownFields().merge(json, builder);`, unmarshalling tests.
+    * "MessagePublishedData" and "LogEntryData" tests do not pass strict unmarshalling due to the "@type" field
+    * "MessagePublishedData" test does not pass loose unmarshalling due to duplicated fields.

 ## Prerequisites